Navigation

 • dizziness

-• rapid or irregular heart beat (palpitations)
+• rapid or irregular heartbeat (palpitations)

-• nausea (feeling sick or being sick) rashes
+• nausea (feeling sick or being sick)

-Side-effects may settle down on their own, so give your new medicine a chance and wait a few days to see if things get better.
+Side-effects may settle down on their own.
+So, give your new medicine a chance and wait a few days to see if things get better.
 If the side-effects continue and you feel unwell, contact your doctor.
 Don’t stop taking the medicine without discussing it with your GP first.

 Medicines checklist

-Our handy medicines checklist can help you see what to check for before you take a medicine.
+Bupa's medicines checklist (PDF, 0.8MB), helps you understand what to check for before taking a medicine.

 More on this topic